20 June, 2024

 T9 and T10 – Typhoon Warning Signals Nine And Ten

-These are the most severe typhoons in Hong Kong and are rare (since 1946, the T10 signal has been raised 16 times) however, Typhoon Hato hit the city in 2017 and Mangkhut in 2018, causing widespread damage and making international headlines.
+These are the most severe typhoons in Hong Kong and are rare (since 1946, the T10 signal has been raised 17 times) however, Typhoon Hato hit the city in 2017, Mangkhut in 2018 and Saola in 2023, causing widespread damage and making international headlines.

 You can expect hurricane-force winds of 118+km/hour with gusts of more than 220km/hour as the storm passes directly over Hong Kong.
 If you live in a high-rise apartment, you may feel your building sway (don’t worry, the buildings are designed for this) and there is some risk of damage to windows.